Moobol: Sister Kindergarten

-On November 15, 2006, a set of exclusive pictures of a beautiful kindergarten teacher under the alias "Sister Kindergarten" appeared on Moobol.com.
-Over night, it was forwarded by tens of thousands of people and was featured on thousands of websites in China.
+On November 15, 2006, a set of exclusive pictures of a kindergarten teacher under the alias "Sister Kindergarten" appeared on Moobol.com.
+Overnight, it was forwarded by tens of thousands of people and featured on thousands of websites in China.
 Within 3 days, "Sister Kindergarten" became an instant internet celebrity.
 In February 2007, "Sister Kindergarten" was named ‘Love Angel’ by the Chinese Red Cross Foundation (CRCF).
-From that moment forward, Moobol became a well-known hotspot for creating internet celebrities.
+From that moment, Moobol became a well-known platform for creating internet celebrities.

 Internet Cafe Inside Ancient Wall In Xi’an

-On December 21, 2006, a Moobol user named Jin Chi Niao (Golden Wing Bird) took a group of pictures of an internet netbar built inside of the ancient City Wall in Xi’an.
+On December 21, 2006, a Moobol user named Jin Chi Niao (Golden Wing Bird) took a group of pictures of an internet café built inside the ancient City Wall in Xi’an.
 These pictures sparked a heated public debate.
-Supporters claim it is an efficient use of ancient achievements, while opponents argue the Internet cafe damages the aesthetic and historical value of the ancient wall as a whole.
-According to Jin Chi Niao, he was walking along the Xi'an Railway Station on December 21, 2006, and that's when he noticed a large sign of an internet cafe attached to the outer facet of an ancient city wall.
+Supporters claimed it was an efficient use of the ancient structure, while opponents argued that the internet café damaged the aesthetic and historical value of the ancient wall as a whole.
+According to Jin Chi Niao, he was walking near Xi'an Railway Station on December 21, 2006, and that's when he noticed a large sign of an internet cafe attached to the outer face of the ancient city wall.

 He quickly snapped a group of pictures and uploaded onto Moobol.com along with its description.
-Television stations and newspapers subsequently interviewed Jinchiniao and on December 26, 2006 the signboard of the internet cafe had been pulled down.
+Television stations and newspapers subsequently interviewed Jinchiniao and on December 26, 2006 the signboard of the internet café had been pulled down.